timsaucer/avernus/_notes/Scenarios/1 The Beginning/The Road To Baldurs Gate.md

 ## Scenes

 - **Bandits attack**: As you break the crest of the next hill you see a small family on the side of the road.
 1 of 5 gruff looking thugs are is in the middle of beating upon the father.
-See [[#Bandit Attack]].
+See [[The Road To Baldurs Gate#Bandit Attack]].
 - **Refugee campground**: As night begins to fall, you approach a large campfire.
 Somber faces around the group talk in hushed tones as they share what little food the have among each other.
-See [[#Campground]]
+See [[The Road To Baldurs Gate#Campground]]
 	- Be sure to indicate that food is running scare.
 - **Flaming Fist roughing up refugees**: Ahead on the road you see three well armored people yelling at a family of refugees.
 As you get closer, you hear them berating the family and telling them to go away from Baldur's Gate.
 	- There should be 1 more Flaming Fist [[Veteran]] than the number of PCs.